 The Shelley Garden Festival has been held every 2 years since 1999 and is due to be held on the 4th July 2021, covid restrictions permitting.
-If you are considering opening your garden this time then please contact Damian Stansfield by email to let him know.
+If you are considering opening your garden this time then please contact Damian Stansfield by phone on 07929 361276 or by email to let him know.
+Alternatively contact Lorna MacDonald on 01484 609032 or by email to let her know.

 If you would like to read more about the first Garden Festival then see below or just view the photographs from past festivals.

-It's worth remembering that the large group of photos were taken by John Pearman and were used to create one of the Shelley Calendars (there have been 3, in 2009, 2011 and 2013) - and members of the SCA went door to door selling them for village projects - and HSBC helped create the calendar and match-funded us.
+It's worth remembering that the large group of photos were taken by John Pearman and were used to create one of the Shelley Calendars (there have been 3, in 2009, 2011 and 2013, check them out at the bottom of the page) - and members of the SCA went door to door selling them for village projects - and HSBC helped create the calendar and match-funded us.

 The black and white picture is a newspaper article about the first festival in 1999